oxidecomputer/newtype-uuid/README.md

 ## Implementations

 In general, `TypedUuid` uses the same wire and serialization formats as `Uuid`.
-This means that data on the wire does not change; `TypedUuid` is intended to be helpful within Rust code, not across serialization boundaries.
+This means that persistent representations of `TypedUuid` are the same as `Uuid`; `TypedUuid` is intended to be helpful within Rust code, not across serialization boundaries.

 - The `Display` and `FromStr` impls are forwarded to the underlying `Uuid`.
 - If the `serde` feature is enabled, `TypedUuid` will serialize and deserialize using the same